-Our SOPHiA DDM Platform's Customer Base by Region
+Our Customer Base by Region

-We have been rapidly expanding our customer base as well as the volume of data that we analyze.
-From December 31, 2016 to December 31, 2022, our number of active customers grew from 182 to more than 750.
-During the same period, the aggregate number of genomic profiles analyzed using our SOPHiA DDM Platform grew from approximately 80,000 profiles to approximately 1,200,000 profiles, recently growing by more than 24,000 new profiles on a monthly basis.
-The following figures show the growth in the total number of customers.
+We have been expanding our customer base as well as the volume of data that we analyze.
+From December 31, 2016 to December 31, 2023, our number of active customers grew from 182 to more than 770.
+During the same period, the aggregate number of genomic profiles analyzed using our SOPHiA DDM Platform grew from approximately 80,000 profiles to approximately 1,500,000 profiles, recently growing by more than 25,000 new profiles on a monthly basis.